How to Cite a Painting

 Your research might lead you to a painting that isn’t on a museum wall or its direct website.
 You might find a reproduction in a book or as part of a digital exhibition.
 Citing these requires you to credit both the original artwork and the source where you found it.

-Painting in a Book
+Painting in a Book or Catalog

 When you cite a painting from a book, you are essentially creating a citation within a citation.
 You must provide all the known information for the painting itself, and then provide the full publication information for the book, including the page number where the image appears.
+For full guidance on book citations, see this guide on how to cite a book.

 Note: This is a common task when writing about art history using scholarly articles and books.